Four Factors That Go Into the Answer

 - Inconvenience.
 It is probably an understatement to say that permanent injuries are inconvenient.
 This is particularly true for those that limit your movement or your ability to complete daily tasks on your own.
 The inconvenience that your injury places on your daily life are also damages that you may recover in a personal injury lawsuit.

 It is often hard to prove all of the intangible ways that your injury has impacted your life.
 Often, the ability to collect damages for these items hinges on the plaintiff’s credibility as well as medical records and experts who can speak about what an average person experiencing the type of injury you’ve incurred will endure.
+Also an experienced auto accident lawyer can help assist you with what type of documentation you need to prove your injuries.

 Other Factors that Influence Your Settlement Amount